Insolvency Law Reform

 Corporation Amendment (Phoenixing and other measures) Bill 2012

-ASIC have since released a Consultation paper detailing how and when they propose to use these powers.
+They have since released a Consultation paper detailing how and when they use these powers.
 The paper indicates they will only be appointing a liquidator if; the cost of the liquidation is lower than the value of employee entitlements, and when they are sure they have waited long enough to give other creditors a chance to initiate a liquidation.
 It sounds to us like they will rarely exercise this power, and once they do it will be 18 months to 2 years after the company is abandoned.